DAI is very pleased to introduce the 2020 Board of Directors, and to inform you of DAI’s updated Governance structure.

 Please note, our updated By Laws will be added to our website as soon as they have been finalised.

-Finally, our Annual General Meeting (AGM) is to be moved to May or June each year, and the new board positions elected at this meeting will be effective in the next fiscal year.
-This has been approved to improve our governance, and also allows new board members six months to update themselves on DAI business and membership matters.
+Finally, our Annual General Meeting (AGM) is to be moved to June each year, and the new board positions elected at this meeting will be effective in the next fiscal year.
+All of these changes have been approved in ine with our By Laws, and to improve our governance.

 Listen to Alister Robertson in our first VodCast on why he believes in the work and vision of Dementia Alliance International…